getodk/docs/src/central-intro.rst

  - Submission upload and management

-   - From any compliant data collection client,
-   - Or directly from a web browser using `Enketo <https://enketo.org>`_ technology
+   - From filling from our mobile app or a web browser
    - From permissions-managed known users or anonymous public links
    - With submission multimedia or data attachments
    - With an interactive table preview of submission data
-   - OData live data feed for analysis with tools like Excel and Power BI
    - Support for reviewing, commenting on, and editing submissions after upload
+   - Connectable to data analysis and dashboard applications like Excel, Power BI, or R over OData

  - Integrated checklist-based help system
  - Optional encrypted off-site data backups to Google Drive